databrickslabs/mosaic/docs/source/api/raster-functions.rst

 This is useful for performing spatial joins between raster data and vector data.
 Mosaic also provides a scalable retiling function that can be used to retile raster data in case of bottlenecking due to large files.
 All raster functions respect the \"rst\_\" prefix naming convention.
-In versions <= 0.3.11 mosaic was operating using either string paths or byte arrays.
-In versions > 0.3.11 mosaic is operating using tile objects only.
-Tile objects are created using rst_fromfile(path_to_raster) function.
+Mosaic is operating using raster tile objects only since 0.3.11.
+Tile objects are created using functions such as rst_fromfile(path_to_raster) or rst_fromcontent(raster_bin).
 If you use spark.read.format("gdal") tiles are automatically generated for you.
+Also, scala does not have a df.display method while python does.
+In practice you would most often call display(df) in scala for a prettier output, but for brevity, we write df.show in scala.

-.. note:: For mosaic versions > 0.3.11 please do not use setup_gdal call.
-There is no longer a need for shared objects to be copied around.
+.. note:: For mosaic versions > 0.4.0 you can use the revamped setup_gdal function or new setup_fuse_install.
-    Please use the updated init_script.sh script to install GDAL on your cluster.
+    These functions will configure an init script in your preferred Workspace, Volume, or DBFS location to install GDAL on your cluster.
     See :doc:`Install and Enable GDAL with Mosaic </usage/install-gdal>` for more details.

 rst_bandmetadata
 ****************